MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Proposed Method

-A careful choice of the masking ratio $r$ can be important, as excessively high values may cause a significant discrepancy between $I\left(M^{\text{tr}}(\boldsymbol{X}); Y\right)$ and $I\left(M_{{r}}^{\text{m}} \circ M^{\text{tr}}(\boldsymbol{X}); Y\right)$, potentially violating \eqref{eq:infomin_oursetting} and degrading performance.
-In practice, however, setting $r$ to any reasonable positive value is generally sufficient, as long as it is not too large, and we empirically validate this in Section \ref{sec:exp}.
+We note that, as long as the operator \( M^{\text{tr}} \) is non-deterministic, the support of \( M_{r}^{\text{m}} \circ M^{\text{tr}} \circ \mathbb{P} \) always covers that of \( M^{\text{ts}} \circ \mathbb{P} \) for any \( r > 0 \), validating the use of \( M_{r}^{\text{m}} \) to construct a surrogate distribution.
+However, a poor choice of $r$ may cause a notable discrepancy between the simulated and actual test-time missingness distributions, weakening the rationale for \eqref{eq:infomin_oursetting} and harming performance.
+Therefore, selecting an appropriate value of \( r \) is critical for the effectiveness of the proposed MI robustness conditions.
+In practice, however, setting \( r \) to any reasonable positive value is generally sufficient as long as it is neither too small nor too large, which we empirically validate in the ablation studies.
+We emphasize again that no specific assumptions on the missingness mechanism, such as MCAR, MAR, or MNAR, are required to establish the conditions in \eqref{eq:infomin_oursetting}.

-\begin{remark} The reference \citep{DBLP:conf/nips/Tian0PKSI20} first utilized mutual information to propose a criterion for designing encoders that yield optimal representations for downstream prediction tasks.
-They developed a criterion known as the \textit{InfoMin} principle.
-Since the exact computation of each mutual information term is intractable, the authors replaced it with the InfoNCE loss \citep{oord2018representation}, which is widely used in contrastive learning tasks.
-This approach leverages the fact that the InfoNCE loss provides a lower bound on the mutual information between two random variables.
-In contrast, we propose an entirely different and effective approach to satisfy the mutual information-based conditions, thereby enabling efficient training of a high-performing prediction model tailored to our setting.
+\begin{remark} The reference \citep{DBLP:conf/nips/Tian0PKSI20} introduced the \textit{InfoMin} principle, which uses mutual information as a criterion for designing encoders that yield optimal representations for downstream prediction tasks.
+Since computing mutual information exactly is intractable, they approximated it using the InfoNCE loss \citep{oord2018representation}, a widely used lower bound in contrastive learning.
+In contrast, we propose a different and effective strategy to satisfy mutual information-based conditions without relying on contrastive learning, enabling efficient model training under our setting. \end{remark}